Top-ranked opponents now bring different kind of energy in us: Savita Punia | Sports-Games

 ''For last two-three years after the Olympics, whenever we played against any top team be it in the Pro League, World Cup, or the Commonwealth Games, never have we lost by a big margin,'' Savita told reporters during a virtual media conference from their SAI Camp here.

 ''This is the big improvement.
-The new-found confidence in the team, the mindset that we have now for our opponents is different.
+The new-found confidence in the team, the mindset that we have now for our opponents is different.''
+She said the team used to be under pressure some years ago but things changed for the better after the impressive show in the Tokyo Games.

 ''Maybe it was not the same five-six years ago, and of course, the ranking mattered.
 We used to play under a bit of pressure and that would affect our performance. ''But, after the Olympics and after working with Janneke, the focus is only on our team and performance.
 We just have to follow and execute our plans against our opponents, win and loss are with every team.